masoncfrancis/urled/README.md

 URLed uses <10MB of RAM when running (in my testing), and the binary is <20MB in size.

-I want to make this project available to run on whatever architecture you have, so if you don't see your architecture listed above, please open an issue and I will try to add support for it.
+I want to make this project available to run on whatever hardware you have, so if you don't see your architecture listed above, please open an issue and I will try to add support for it.

 ### Installation